Pollin Roulette case enclosure with 9V battery holder

 thingiverse

-I created a nice enclosure for the roulette PCB electronics kit from Pollin (No. 810 163 - www.pollin.de).
-You will need an additional 9V battery and a 9V clip to get the kit up and running in that enclosure.
-The 9V battery slips in a small rail which is under the PCB.
-Small posts in the corners keep the correct distance from the PCB.
-A little cutout lets the wire slip over the edge to the underlying 9V battery.
-Print at a low feed rate so that the PCB does not sit too tight in there.
-Can be printed completely without supports and does only need a bit or maybe no rework at all after printing.
-Print Settings Printer: K8400 Rafts: No Supports: No Resolution: 0.1 to 0.25mm Infill: 15% Notes: 0.35/0.4mm nozzle recommended.
-Use low feed rate so the walls and measurements are met correctly (e.g. 75% or less will do).
-Print speed can be very high because there is almost no need for retraction and jumps after slicing.
+I created a sleek enclosure for the roulette PCB electronics kit from Pollin (No. 810 163 - www.pollin.de).
+You will need to add an extra 9V battery and a 9V clip to get the kit up and running in that enclosure.
+The 9V battery fits snugly into a small rail underneath the PCB.
+Small posts at each corner keep the correct distance from the PCB.
+A little cutout lets the wire slide over the edge to the underlying 9V battery.
+Print the PCB at a low feed rate so it doesn't sit too tightly in there.
+The kit can be printed completely without supports and only requires a bit of rework, or maybe none at all, after printing.
+Printer: K8400 Rafts: No Supports: No Resolution: 0.1 to 0.25mm Infill: 15% Notes: A 0.35/0.4mm nozzle is recommended.
+Use a low feed rate so the walls and measurements are met correctly (e.g. 75% or less will do).
+Print speed can be very high because there's almost no need for retraction and jumps after slicing.
 On my K8400 with PLA: 225°C with 0.23mm resolution, 0.35mm nozzle and 65mm/s print speed (all types - infill, outer/inner, ...)

 Download Model from thingiverse